Moment49/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 9-divide_and_rule: prints the division of a environment variable Power and Divide (42784 / 32) to give 1337
 # 10-love_exponent_breath: displays the result of BREATH to the power LOVE
 # 11-binary_to_decimal: converts a number from base 2 to base 10.
-# 12-combinations: # This script generates all combinations of two lowercase letters from 'aa' to 'zz', excluding 'oo'.
+# 12-combinations: This script generates all combinations of two lowercase letters from 'aa' to 'zz', excluding 'oo'.
+# 13-print_float: # prints a number with two decimal places, followed by a new line..
+# 100-decimal_to_hexadecimal: script that converts a number from base 10 to base 16..